darthrob6625/PA16_3/README.md

 - Results & Analysis

 ### Data Analysis
 The dataset comprises 21 features and more than 40,000 records, including 10 numerical features and 10 categorical features.
+After one-hot encoding of the categorical variables, the total number of features, prior to evaluation and further processing, was ###.

 ### Evaluation & Findings